 SURF THE #1 BREAK IN CENTRAL AMERICA AT LA PUNTA

-La Punta has built a reputation as being one of the best waves in Central America because of its year-round offshores and consistency seen almost nowhere else in the region.
+La Punta has built a reputation as being one of the best waves in Central America because of its year-round offshore wave and consistency seen almost nowhere else in the region.
 It breaks right every day between April and October.
 With a tide sweeping in and out by quite some distance, surfers wait for high tide to paddle directly out from Hotel Santa Catalina or nearby entrance points.

 The most popular section at La Punta surf break is the outside section.
 It gets dispersed down the long point, especially during high tide.
 The offshore winds get strong in the afternoon.